timpanogos/eveonline-third-party-documentation/docs/crest/misc/schema/options.md

 # Options
-Options is the object returned with an HTTP OPTIONS request of the EVE root entry point which returns a full schema tree defining the object graph currently running and available from EVE.
+Options is the object returned with an HTTP OPTIONS request of the CREST root entry point which returns a full schema tree defining the object graph currently running and available from CREST.
 This includes each endpoints `Accept` string, version and typing of all variables in the model.

 This object used in connection with the [EndpointCollection](endpointCollection.md) endpoint can be used to write dynamic uri's and endpoint version checking crest clients.

-The EVE root reports the entire tree, however each valid endpoint (see EndpointCollection) can be called to report just the schema of that endpoint.
+The CREST root reports the entire tree, however each valid endpoint (see EndpointCollection) can be called to report just the schema of that endpoint.

 ### Accept
 `application/vnd.ccp.eve.Api-v5+json`